Dynamic Renal Imaging (2009)

-The diagnoses of urinary tract obstructions and assessment of its functional significance are common indications for radionuclide imaging in both adults and children.
-Obstruction may be suspected on the basis of clinical findings or as an incidental finding of a dilated renal collecting system on IVP, CT, ultrasound or radionuclide renal imaging.
+The diagnoses of urinary tract obstructions and assessment of their functional significance are common indications for radionuclide imaging in adults and children.
+Obstruction may be suspected based on clinical findings or as an incidental finding of a dilated renal collecting system on IVP, CT, ultrasound or radionuclide renal imaging.
 Standard imaging techniques, such as IVP and ultrasound, evaluate structure but do not depict urodynamics.
 This technologist guide focuses on dynamic imaging techniques in obstructive renal pathology.
 Chapter 1 will bring a clear overview of renal anatomy and function.
 Chapter 2 is all about the radiopharmaceuticals we can use for dynamic renal imaging.
-Chapter 3 gives a description of the patient preparation and the imaging protocol.
+Chapter 3 describes the patient preparation and the imaging protocol.
 Image and curve interpretation is included in chapter 4.
-The last chapter (5) is dedicated to special considerations with pediatric patients.
-I hope that this guide will provide a clearer understanding about dynamic renal imaging in obstructive renal pathology and can be a useful tool in your daily practise.
+The last chapter (5) is dedicated to special considerations for pediatric patients.
+I hope that this guide will provide a clearer understanding of dynamic renal imaging in obstructive renal pathology and can be a useful tool in your daily practice.